amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 Are compiled in totally different ways.
 The pointer notation is compiled into a read only data segment.
 The `foo[]` notation has stuff copied onto the stack at runtime so might even be slower, and isn't read only.
-So the lesson is to prefer the pointer notation.
+However, `const char[] foo` is actually better all round.

 A discussion of enums.